VillagerUnknown/VillagerCoin/README.md

 _Effect Coins_

 * inventoryEffectChancePerTick - Chance per tick that a coin with an effect will apply the effect.
+(Default: 1)

 _Loot Tables_